|Nutrition Facts (per serving)|

 Over medium-low heat, add the soy yogurt, salt, and lemon juice, stirring well to incorporate, and cook until mixture is thickened, for about 3 minutes.

 Transfer to a heatproof dish, place plastic wrap directly on the surface of the sour cream and chill in the refrigerator for 1 hour or until cool and set.
-Serve.

 Storing Vegan Sour Cream

 Store-bought vegan sour cream may have a much longer shelf life and this because it has preservatives and thickening agents that are not used in this homemade vegan recipe.
-This vegan sour cream will last anywhere from 4 to 14 days in the refrigerator, depending on how long it's been left out or if it's been "contaminated" by saliva or other foods from a spoon dipped in its container.
+This vegan sour cream will last anywhere from four to 14 days in the refrigerator, depending on how long it's been left out or if it's been "contaminated" by saliva or other foods from a spoon dipped in its container.
 This vegan sour cream can be stored in the refrigerator, but cannot be frozen and thawed.
-It is best kept in an air-tight plastic container on the refrigerator door.
+It is best kept in an airtight plastic container on the refrigerator door.
 If your sour cream starts to become liquidy, stir it to combine before serving, just as you would regular sour cream.